grscheller/neovim-notes/basicTextEditing.md

 * `:help`
 * `:help help`
-* `:help tutorial`

-Vim built in help is very powerful, but not beginner friendly.
+Vim/Neovim built in help is very powerful, but not beginner friendly.
 To get the most out of it,

 * Use `<C-]>` or `double-click` mouse to follow vim "hyperlinks"